nextools/metarepo/packages/refun/readme.md

 ))
 ```

-Notice that the memoization happens for the properties
+Notice that `mapWithPropsMemo` takes two arguments, and that memoization happens for the props that are specified in the second argument, in this case `position`.

 ## `pureComponent`